 - Change in real terms: Monetary assets are fixed in their dollar terms but are subject to changes in real terms (i.e., a relative change in buying power).
-For example, a sum of $100 can only buy you 2 dozen apples now, compared to 3 dozen previously.
-This means that there has been a decline in real terms amounting to 33%, even though the dollar amount remains the same.
+For example, a sum of $100 may only buy you two dozen apples now, compared to 3 dozen previously.
+This means that there has been a decline in real terms amounting to -33%, even though the dollar amount remains the same.

 - Restatements in financial statements: They are not subject to a restatement of their recorded value in financial statements.
 In contrast, a non-monetary asset, like land, may be subject to depreciation or appreciation, depending upon market conditions.

-Although, if the original figures are in units of foreign currency, then the value of these assets has to be stated according to the prevailing exchange rate on the closing date.
+Although, if the original figures are in units of foreign currency, the value of monetary assets must be restated according to the prevailing exchange rate on the closing date.